 So your friend has a new apartment or, after years of sharing a bedroom wall with their kitchen, just got the keys to their first proper house.
 (Or their second proper house, if the pandemic inspired them to dump their savings into a country home with more outdoor space.)
 Wherever they’ve landed, choosing the right housewarming gift can be tricky, not least because the range of things to buy is so wide.
 Do you go with something that matches their aesthetic, or something you use yourself and love?
 Is it a functional gift, or one that sets a mood?
 Should you choose something for the bedroom, the kitchen, the bathroom, or the living room?
 With host and hostess gifts, the parameters of what you should give are pretty clear (something they can use when hosting future guests).
 But when it comes to housewarming gifts, there really are no rules.

-Gifts for the kitchen — the heart of many a home — were the most popular among our panelists.
-According to chef Jeremy Blutstein, the best housewarming present you can give is cast-iron cookware — specifically, from Lodge, which makes the cast-iron pan that Strategist writer Liza Corsillo said is the best single thing she bought last decade.
+Gifts for the kitchen — the heart of many a home — were the most popular among our cool people.
+According to chef Jeremy Blutstein, the best housewarming present you can give is cast-iron cookware — specifically cookware from Lodge, which makes the cast-iron pan that Strategist writer Liza Corsillo said is the best thing she bought last decade.
 “It will last a lifetime,” Blutstein told us, citing the cookware’s superior heat-retention ability, durability, and the fact that pieces improve with every use because they retain hints of flavors from previous meals.
-Blustein adds that Amazon offers a “crazy deal” on Lodge pans, pointing us to this five-piece set that includes a griddle for pancakes, a Dutch oven for roasts and bread-baking, and a skillet you can use to make fish, steak, and vegetables, for $150.
+Blutstein adds that Amazon offers a “crazy deal” on Lodge pans, pointing us to this under-$200, five-piece set that includes a griddle for pancakes, a Dutch oven for roasts and bread-baking, and a skillet you can use to make fish, steak, and vegetables.

 If you just want to go with one Lodge piece, this is the pan Corsillo swears by.
 “I use it every day, would buy it over and over again, and enthusiastically recommend it to everyone I know,” she wrote.

-Perhaps you want to give one pan, but are looking to splurge.
-This pan, recommended by New York-based stylist Mecca James-Williams, is “one pan that can do everything,” making it worth its higher price tag, according to her.
-Additionally, because it functions as eight different pieces of cookware — the pan comes with a spatula and steaming basket, is both as deep as a saucepan and as wide as a skillet, and can be used to sauté and fry — it’s a great way to reduce clutter in a new kitchen.
+Perhaps you want to give one pan, but would prefer it be a bit more stylish.
+The Always Pan, according to New York-based stylist Mecca James-Williams, is “one pan that can do everything,” making it worth its higher price tag.
+Because it functions as eight different pieces of cookware — the pan comes with a spatula and steaming basket, is both as deep as a saucepan and as wide as a skillet, and can be used to sauté and fry — it’s also a great way to reduce clutter in a new kitchen.

 A few folks we talked to recommend giving salt-and-pepper shakers.
 “One of my best friends sent these to my apartment shortly after I moved in,” home decorator Carrie Carrollo told us of this set of enamel shakers in a checkerboard pattern from New York–based ceramics maker MacKenzie-Childs.
 “I was in the thick of decorating, looking for accents to bring the space together, and surprisingly, these changed the entire look and feel for the best.”